aws/amazon-ssm-agent-selinux/README.md

 ## AMAZON-SSM-AGENT-SELINUX POLICY

-This is the SELinux policy for Amazon SSM agent.
-Install this policy to confine your SSM agentt processes.
+This is the SELinux policy for AWS SSM agent.
+Install this policy to confine your SSM agent processes.

 ## Installation instructions

-To build and Install the SELinux policy, make sure that SELinux is in permissive or enforcing mode in `/etc/selinux/config` file
+To build and install the SELinux policy, make sure that SELinux is in permissive or enforcing mode in `/etc/selinux/config` file:

 Run the following commands:
 ```